andraugust/andraugust.github.io/quantum-2.md

 $$
 \frac{\partial \psi(x,t)}{\partial t} = \frac{i\hbar}{2m} \frac{\partial^2 \psi(x,t)}{\partial x^2}
 $$
-Which has the form of a diffusion equation but with a complex diffusivity coefficient.
-To solve this equation we just use the formula from earlier:
+This is the PDE governing free-particle dynamics.
+It has the form of a diffusion equation but with a complex diffusion coefficient.
+To solve it we use the solution derived earlier for discrete state vectors:
 $$
 \ket{\Psi(t)} = \sum_i \bk{E_i}{\Psi(0)} e^{-iE_it/\hbar} \ket{E_i}
 $$
-But now we need to convert this to its continuous version, which is
+Converting this to continuous space gives
 $$
 \psi(x,t) = \int \left( \int \psi_E^*(x) \psi(x,0) \,dx \right) e^{-iEt/\hbar} \psi_E(x) \, dE
 $$
-Where $$\psi_E(x)$$ is an energy eigenvector in the $$x$$-basis.
-To find $$\psi_E$$, we solve the eigenvalue equation
+Where $$\psi_E(x)$$ is an energy eigenfunction in the $$x$$-basis.
+To find $$\psi_E$$ we solve the eigenvalue equation
 $$
 \begin{align*}
 \mathbf{H}\psi_E(x) &= E\psi_E(x) \\